brettz9/webappfind/README-old.md

     1. Allow command line to specify (or let WebAppFind determine according to some permutation of the file path) the exact window and possibly Panorama group and/or pinned status into which the web app with desktop file will be opened (the web app could handle moving itself instead but only if the web app were AsYouWish-based and the user preferences supplied the file path).
 Alternatively, the executable might have logic to determine the profile in a similarly automated (as opposed to hard-coded) manner.
 The advantage of either approach would be to allow the user a better web app grouping organization corresponding to the hierarchical organization they can find on the desktop.
 ----

-WebAppFind is triggered (currently Firefox only) through command line arguments passed to Firefox and handled by the WebAppFind add-on.
+WebAppFind is triggered through command line arguments passed to a WebExtensions browser (or Chrome) and handled by the WebAppFind add-on.

 It is my goal to complete work on
 [Executable Builder](https://github.com/brettz9/executable-builder) to